Loading...

 Lab 48: Changing System Hostname

 Update a Linux hostname to match a new naming convention using hostnamectl and confirm the change through system status and config files.
-Validate the runtime and persistent hostname state and ensure the local resolver mapping aligns with the new name.
+Validate runtime and persistent hostname state and ensure local resolver mapping aligns with the new name.

 network core services